chocolatey/docs/input/en-us/licensed-extension/installation-licensed.md

 If neither of these have resolved the issue, the following steps should remedy the situation:

-> ⚠️ **WARNING**: Running choco in an unlicensed sense will reset/remove all licensed configuration.
+> :warning: **WARNING**: Running choco in an unlicensed sense will reset/remove all licensed configuration.

 * Make a backup of the `chocolatey.config` (typically at "C:\ProgramData\chocolatey\config\chocolatey.config").
 * Remove the license file - rename the `license` folder to `licensed` (typically at "C:\ProgramData\chocolatey\license").